-But be warned, it’s a popular trail, and if you want to enjoy the landscapes without the crowds, you’ll have to start early.
+But be warned, it’s a popular hike.
+If you want to enjoy the landscapes and views of Cerro Torre without the crowds, you’ll have to start early.

 Here’s everything you need to know about hiking Laguna Torre in Los Glaciares National Park.